 I Grow Plants!

 My name is Rosie Nixon.
-I'm a wife, mother, granny, gardener, photographer and freelance garden columnist.
+I'm a gardener, photographer and freelance garden columnist.
 I grew up gardening alongside my grandfather.
 Not only did he pass on his passion ... in due time I also made it my career.
-I have almost 15 years of experience working with the public in the horticultural industry.
+I have over 18 years of experience working with the public in the horticultural industry.

 I've created an all seasons wildlife garden right in the heart of Scotland.
-I prefer to sit, observe and soak in nature as every season has its beautiful moments.
+There I prefer to sit, observe and soak in nature as every season has its beautiful moments.
+I have an ability to see beauty in the simplest of things.
+I enjoy observing and capturing the virtual and abstract in the design and patterns of nature.
 It's amazing how nature handles versatility in bringing it about in its daily struggle.
-I'm a strong believer in 'faith in the unseen' and can relate so well to this quote by Spurgeon ...Nature is a looking-glass in which I see the face of God.

 What I Do

 I'm a Perthshire | Tayside garden photographer.
 While the garden is my very own natural light studio.
 I've had Carol Baxter and the BBC's Beechgrove Gardens television film crew in the garden in March featuring my garden photography and the programme was shown nationally across the UK in April 2018.